 It’s all in the beans…

-Which brings me to my next point, and the point of this whole shebang.
-What’s the difference between Costa Rican gallo pinto and the Nicaraguan stuff?
+Which brings me to my next point, and the point of this whole article.
+What’s the difference between Costa Rican gallo pinto and Nicaraguan gallo pinto?
 When people say they prefer the pinto of their own country are they being stubborn or honest?
 Has pinto evolved in different ways on either side of the Rio San Juan?

 And now the mother of questions.
 Which gallo pinto is better, Tico or Nica?
 You already have my answer.
 I don’t like either.
 But does one suck less than the other?